udacity/frontend-nanodegree-resume/README.md

 ### Your process:
 The resume has four distinct sections: work, education, projects and a header with biographical information.
 You’ll need to:

-1. Build four JSONs, each one representing a different resume section, The objects that you create need to follow the names within the schema exactly:
+1. Build four JSONs, each one representing a different resume section.
+The objects that you create need to follow the names within the schema below exactly.
+Make sure your JSONs are formatted correctly using <a href="http://jsonlint.com/" target="_blank">JSONlint.com</a>.

 * `bio` contains: